JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/L_etat_ideal.md

 >
 > 2. Intelligent patriotism based on wise ideals.
 >
-> 3. Cosmic insight interpreted in terms of planetary facts, needs, and goals. ([UB 71:3.3-6](/en/The_Urantia_Book/71#p3_3))
+> 3. Cosmic insight interpreted in terms of planetary facts, needs, and goals. (<a id="a117_80"></a>[UB 71:3.3-6](/en/The_Urantia_Book/71#p3_3))

 Currently, human society is collapsing under the increase of poor people and homeless people invading the cities.
 It is abnormal to leave all these people in such basic need in a lack as essential as food, comfortable shelter and a reason to live!

 > A moral society should aim to preserve the self-respect of its citizenry and afford every normal individual adequate opportunity for self-realization.
 Such a plan of social achievement would yield a cultural society of the highest order.
 Social evolution should be encouraged by governmental supervision which exercises a minimum of regulative control.
-That state is best which co-ordinates most while governing least. ([UB 71:3.9](/en/The_Urantia_Book/71#p3_9))
+That state is best which co-ordinates most while governing least. (<a id="a121_422"></a>[UB 71:3.9](/en/The_Urantia_Book/71#p3_9))

 If the educational system functions normally, both in educational institutions and in the family in each cottage, each individual should be aware of the responsibility incumbent on them towards society and act accordingly for their own good and the good of all.
 Idleness is an evil that gradually eats away at any society given over to pleasures centered solely on oneself.
 This responsible way of seeing one's duty towards society will make all citizens united and democratically oriented towards a society seeking the best for all.
 Each individual being motivated and industrious in the search for the common good.

-> In a real commonwealth the business of governing cities and provinces is conducted by experts and is managed just as are all other forms of economic and commercial associations of people. ([UB 71:3.11](/en/The_Urantia_Book/71#p3_11))
+> In a real commonwealth the business of governing cities and provinces is conducted by experts and is managed just as are all other forms of economic and commercial associations of people. (<a id="a125_191"></a>[UB 71:3.11](/en/The_Urantia_Book/71#p3_11))

 ## A progressive civilization.